 In programming projects, students can work alone or in small groups to develop language technology software, earning up to a maximum of 6 ECTS credits (for 180 hours).
-The projects can, but do not have to, be carried out as part of current research projects at the institute.
+The projects can, but do not have to, be carried out as part of current research projects at the department.

 Time Normally projects are taken on over the summer so that majority of the work can take place in during the lecture-free period.
 Programming projects must be completed within six months.